-- 6. Actively using the full suite of fiscal policy measures to transform macroeconomic incentives for climate action and investment.
+- Actively using the full suite of fiscal policy measures to transform macroeconomic incentives for climate action.
 Ministries of Finance should design coherent smart policy packages that address multiple market and non-market failures and enable them to capitalize on the strong interactions between fiscal instruments while avoiding contradictions.
-This should include ambitious carbon pricing schemes and subsidy reforms supplemented by other fiscal incentives and regulatory reforms to transform economic systems. - 7.
-Paying particular attention to active use of the annual budget process and medium-term expenditure frameworks to drive transformation of all sectors of the economy to deliver on national climate objectives.
-This should include the responsible use of debt financing (including green bonds) for investment and greening public procurement.
-And it should include addressing the significant impacts that climate-related risks might have on the economy and public finances, including through identifying and planning for known and unknown contingent liabilities through investments to enhance economic resilience. - 8.
+This should include ambitious carbon pricing schemes and subsidy reforms supplemented by other fiscal incentives and regulatory reforms to transform economic systems. - 2.
 Reviewing and redesigning the overall tax system for net zero and climate resilience.
 Domestic resource mobilization to underpin investment in the transition is critical.
 Ministries of Finance should commit to making a net zero tax strategy a key element of budget processes and to future-proofing future tax policy changes.
 This should include identifying new sources of tax revenue for sustainable infrastructure investment and to prevent unplanned declines in tax revenues on the production and consumption of fossil fuels.
-Potential sources might include new forms of environmental taxation, motoring taxes, road pricing, property and land taxation, and reforming general taxation. - 9.
+Potential sources might include new forms of environmental taxation, motoring taxes, road pricing, property and land taxation, and reforming general taxation. - 3.
+Paying particular attention to active use of the annual budget process and medium-term expenditure frameworks to drive transformation of all sectors of the economy to deliver on national climate objectives.
+This should include the responsible use of debt financing (including green bonds) for investment and greening public procurement.
+And it should include addressing the significant impacts that climate-related risks might have on the economy and public finances, including through identifying and planning for known and unknown contingent liabilities through investments to enhance economic resilience. - 4.
 Raising, steering and blending finance for investment at unprecedented speed and scale, with a view to leveraging at least an additional 2% of GDP in public and private investment year on year for the next decade and beyond.
 Emerging markets and developing countries should look to go further than this, supported by the international community.
-This should include establishing multi-stakeholder platforms or taskforces to support the creation and implementation of Sustainable Finance Roadmaps for the public and private sector, including greening the financial system, the development of disaster risk insurance for all, and the potential use of blended finance and country platforms to help aggregate investment pools.
+This should include establishing multi-stakeholder platforms or taskforces to support the creation and implementation of Sustainable Finance Roadmaps for the public and private sector, including greening the financial system, the development of disaster risk insurance for all, and the potential use of blended finance and country platforms to help aggregate investment pools and access international climate finance.
 It should also include working closely with sub-national governments to increase investment in sustainable urban infrastructure, including public transport systems (especially important post-COVID-19).

-10. Leveraging international climate finance and encouraging the strengthening of the global financial architecture, working with Foreign Ministries and development agencies.
+5. Leveraging international climate finance and encouraging the strengthening of the global financial architecture, working with Foreign Ministries and development agencies.
 For countries eligible for official development assistance, their Ministries could develop climate finance strategies to detail the further investment needed to implement Nationally Determined Contributions, Long-Term Strategies and National Adaptation Plans and proactively call for enhanced support for climate action by the regional and multilateral development banks through building coalitions for capital increases, stretching balance sheets, reforming lending limits, greater use of risk pooling and guarantee mechanisms, and special drawing rights.
 Shareholders should continue to encourage an increase in international climate finance, especially concessional finance and finance for adaptation.